rip-coke/rip-blog/_posts/2025-10-22-Helping Children Cope with Grief.md

     image: /assets/images/grief.png
 ---

 Losing a loved one is hard for anyone; for children, it can be confusing, frightening and isolating.
-This guide offers practical, culturally aware steps Kenyan caregivers, teachers and community leaders can use to support children through bereavement.
+This guide offers practical, culturally aware steps caregivers, teachers and community leaders can use to support children through bereavement.

 ## Understand age-appropriate reactions
 - **Toddlers (1–4 years):** May show regressive behaviour (bed‑wetting, clinginess), disrupted sleep and repeated questions.
 They feel the absence but don’t grasp permanence.